These Easy Fat Bombs Taste Like Reese’s Peanut Butter Cups!

 2

 Microwave for about 20 seconds or until ingredients are fully melted.
 Stir well to combine.
-You can alternatively do this on the stove.
+You can alternatively do this on the stove over a double boiler.

 3

-Pour mixture into mini baking cups or small silicone candy mold.
+Pour mixture into mini baking cups or small silicone candy molds.

 4